 Brian Kern is a man about town with a passion for parades and parties.
 Brian currently reigns as the Captain of the Krewe of Boo, the annual Halloween Parade that has become a big attraction on the fall calendar in New Orleans since it’s inception back in 2008.
 Brian proudly fought for, and won, his krewes’ right to parade this Mardi Gras season.

 Rachel Krol has been in the industry for fifteen years, mostly as a bartender at Muriel’s in the French Quarter.
 She recently took a position with the House of Blues.
-In her spare time, she enjoy spending time with her son.
+In her spare time, she enjoy spending time with her daughter.

 Bio coming soon.